 Nowadays this can be easily done through a range of golf apps.

 One that we love is hole19 as it has a gps rangefinder to help you throughout your round.
-However, in terms of your golf handicap what we love is that you can easily record your scores to produce stats that are important to track such as greens in regulation, driving accuracy, putting averages etc.
+However, in terms of your golf handicap index, what we love is that you can easily record your scores to produce stats that are important to track such as greens in regulation, driving accuracy, putting averages etc.

 Handicapping In Golf: Summary